Git-PratikVyas/Finetuning-LORA/DistributedTraining/README.md

             - --num-speculative-tokens=5  # Specify the number of speculative tokens to generate
             - --speculative-model=facebook/opt-125m  # Draft model for speculation
 ```

+### Multiple LoRA (Low-Rank Adaptation) adapters with vLLM
+allows for efficient specialization of large language models (LLMs) for various tasks without the need for unloading and reloading adapters, which can degrade user experience.
+Here’s a comprehensive guide on how to implement multi-LoRA functionality in vLLM based on the search results.
+- Multi-LoRA enables the simultaneous use of different LoRA adapters, allowing a single model to handle various tasks (e.g., translation, classification) without noticeable delays between requests.
+- This approach optimizes resource utilization and improves response times, making it suitable for applications needing rapid task switching.

 ## Appendix-Kubernetes Deployment Explanation